DirectoryLister/DirectoryLister/README.md

 Troubleshooting
 ---------------

-See the [Common Issues](https://github.com/DirectoryLister/DirectoryLister/wiki/Common-Issues) page for a list of common issues and help in solving them.
+See the [Help & Support](https://docs.directorylister.com/help-and-support) section of the documentation for troubleshooting instructions.

 For general help and support join our [GitHub Discussion](https://github.com/DirectoryLister/DirectoryLister/discussions) or reach out on [Twitter](https://twitter.com/DirectoryLister).